 Ferry from Barcelona to Morocco

-The Mediterranean coast of Morocco is connected to Barcelona by ferry in the ports of Nador and Tangier-Med.
+The Mediterranean coast of Morocco is connected to Barcelona by ferry at the ports of Nador and Tangier-Med.

 Ferry from Barcelona to Algeria

 Occasionally, you can travel from the port of Barcelona to the ports of Algiers and Oran.
 The ferry routes normally take place once a week and the trip duration is approximately 13-14 hours.
-Ferry schedules to Algeria are seasonal and we suggest you check available itineraries on Ferryhopper to plan your vacation in North Africa.
+Ferry schedules to Algeria are seasonal and it would be helpful to check available itineraries on Ferryhopper to plan your vacation in North Africa.

 How to get to the port of Barcelona?

 The city of Barcelona has an efficient transport network, so it’s very easy to get to the port of Barcelona both via public and private transport.

 - If you want to take the underground, the closest station is "Drassanes" on line L3 just a few steps from the port.